GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 - See https://pegasus.isi.edu/documentation/index.html for more information on the Pegasus WMS.<br />
 - See https://www.mathworks.com/matlabcentral/fileexchange/10915-deg2utm?status=SUCCESS and https://www.mathworks.com/matlabcentral/fileexchange/10914-utm2deg?s_tid=FX_rc1_behavfor for more information on the MATLAB coordinate conversion scripts used for this exercise.

-### Requirements:
+### Launch the MATLAB Executables:

+To compile the MATLAB Executables, see the Compile the MATLAB Executables section below.

 #### ghubex3.ipynb

 This Jupyter Notebook provides the user interface for the Pegasus WMS workflow.

-#### doc directory

-This directory contains the PDF file, Ghub_Pegasus_WMS_Workflow_MATLAB_Example.pdf.

 #### src directory

 This directory contains the MATLAB scripts for this tool.
-The MATLAB scripts need to be compiled on CCR and the MATLAB executables need to be pushed to the bin directory of this repository before creating the Ghub tool.
-The MATLAB scripts for this tool were compiled on CCR and pushed to the bin directory of this repository by running the bash script, ./build_matlab_executables.sh, on CCR.
-See https://docs.ccr.buffalo.edu/en/latest/hpc/login/ for instructions on how to log in to CCR.
-If you need assistance compiling the MATLAB scripts for your tool, please open a Ghub support ticket.

 #### bin directory

-This directory contains the submit wrapper script, Wrapper_5_0_1.py, used to plan the Pegasus WMS workflow.
+This directory contains the submit wrapper script, launchWrapper.py, used to plan the Pegasus WMS workflow.
 This directory also contains the compiled MATLAB executables.

 #### remoteBin directory